opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Loading a Scene as a Sub-xsheet
 '''''''''''''''''''''''''''''''
-Previously saved Toonz scenes can be loaded in a xsheet as sub-xsheets.
+Previously saved OpenToonz scenes can be loaded in a xsheet as sub-xsheets.

 Every time a scene is loaded as a sub-xsheet, its contents are imported into the current project database according to the project default folders, in the same way as it would be if every single level was imported (see  :ref:`Using the File Browser <using_the_file_browser>`  ).